mattyoung101/omicron/documentation/docs/omicam.md

 were unable to optimise this to standard after weeks of development, thus we decided to move on from this prototype.

 **Prototype 4 (January-February 2020):** After much research, we decided to use the LattePanda Delta 432.
-The OpenCV pipeline is now entirely CPU bound, and despite not using the GPU at all, we are able to achieve very good performance.
+The OpenCV pipeline is now entirely CPU bound, and despite not using the GPU at all, we are able to achieve good performance.

 ### Camera module iterations
 We have spent a great deal of time and money trying to find the absolute best camera module to use in our hardware